ruuda/blog/posts/the-yaml-document-from-hell.md

 The latest revision is fairly recent, 1.2.2 from October 2021.
 Yaml 1.2 differs substantially from 1.1:
 the same document can parse differently under different yaml versions.
-We will see an example of this later.
+We will see multiple examples of this later.

 Json is so obvious that
 Douglas Crockford claims [to have discovered it][json-saga] — not invented.